merely-useful/py-rse/index.md

 ### Other wildcards {#bash-basics-ex-other-wildcards}

-The shell provides several wildcards beyond the widely-used `*`.
+The shell provides several wildcards beyond the widely used `*`.
 To explore them,
 explain in plain language what (hypothetical) files the expression `novel-????-[ab]*.{txt,pdf}` matches and why.